wandb/gitbook/library/sweeps/README.md

 # Sweeps

 Use W&B to manage hyperparameter sweeps.
 Sweeps are useful for efficiently finding the best version of your model.
+Currently not supported on Windows.

 ### Getting Started